 Even with the the youngest students, mobile learning can be a powerful tool to build interest.
 Apps that gamify math or let students embrace their creativity aren't just fun, they also encourage students to think about their learning in different ways.

 Instead of sitting back and watching TV, why not have children create their own education show?
 Puppet Pals, an app for tablets, lets students tell their stories with pictures, cartoons, audio, and videos.
 The basic format is free.
 A $2.99 Director's Pass is a good choice for schools.
 Although it doesn't add functionality, it's an unlocked version with no in-app purchases.

 Quick Response (QR) and Data Matrix codes, the barcode-like square boxes, are cropping up everywhere in print these days, from newspapers to magazines and books.
 With i-Nigma, students with phones can scan QR or Data Matrix codes to access additional information via text, websites, and videos that supplement classroom resources.
-Or they can create QR codes themselves and embed them in their work.
+Or they can create QR codes themselves and embed them

 Want to create a multimedia presentation that all of your students can follow at the same pace on an iPad?
 Try Nearpod, a free app (good for K-12) that lets you put together interactive displays and allows students to submit feedback, offering you a real-time way to assess their performance.

 An app created by PBS KIDS designed to help kids expand their vocabulary.
 According to a 2010 PBS KIDS-sponsored study of 90 children between the ages of three and seven who played with it for about two and a half hours over two weeks, the app was able to enrich vocabulary by as much as 31 percent.

 Another app with a lot of buzz.
 According to a 2011 study by GameDesk, commissioned by Motion Math, this game for the iPad improved the understanding of fractions in 120 children by an average of 15 percent.